-No amount of money can replace time with your children, so though we all know how expensive children can be, most mothers fight hard to gain custody of their children during the divorce.
-If you are considering divorce or have already started down that road, you may assume that once you gain custody of the children, your spouse will have to pay child support and everything will be hunky dory.
+No amount of money can replace time with your children, so though we all know how expensive children can be, most mothers and fathers negotiate hard to gain some amount of child custody during the divorce.
+If you are considering divorce or have already started the divorce process, you may assume that once you get custody of your minor children, your spouse will have to pay child support and everything will be hunky dory.

-After all, it is illegal for a father (or mother) to skip child support payments that have been ordered by the court, and failure to pay can lead to property liens, professional license suspension, and even jail time in extreme cases.
+After all, it is illegal for a father or mother to skip child support payments that have been ordered by the court, and failure to pay can lead to property liens, professional license suspension, and even jail time in extreme cases.
 Even with these protections in place, however, your child support payments aren’t guaranteed.
-At the end of the day, that money depends on the actions of your ex-spouse – and there are myriad reasons why he may stop paying or become unable to pay.
+At the end of the day, that money depends on the actions of your ex-spouse – and there are myriad reasons why they may stop paying or become unable to pay.

-As you begin to map out your post-divorce life, especially your post-divorce financial life, it is important that your financial solvency doesn’t rely on receiving child support payments each month.
-If those payments are the only thing that allows you to cover your mortgage, for example, then even a short disruption could send you into debt freefall.
+As you begin to map out your post-divorce life as a single parent, especially your post-divorce financial life, it is important that your financial solvency doesn’t rely on receiving child support payments each month.
+If those payments are the only thing that allows you to cover future expenses, like your mortgage for example, then even a short disruption could send you into debt freefall.

 The Truth About Child Support Payments in America

-Roughly 28.5% of parents received some of the money they were owed, and over a quarter of parents (25.9%) received none of the required child support from their child’s father!
-If you are relying on child support payments to survive, you may be sorely disappointed.
+Roughly 28.5% of parents received some of the child support income they were owed, and over a quarter of parents (25.9%) received none of the required child support from their child’s father!
+If you are relying on child support income to survive, you may be sorely disappointed.

 Why Some Men Don’t Pay Child Support

 Many fathers do pay child support faithfully each month and care deeply about the well-being of their children.
-But some fathers simply choose not to pay, possibly as a way to punish their exes out of anger.
+But some fathers simply choose not to pay, possibly as a way to punish their exes.
 Other fathers may want to meet their financial obligation to their children but are unable.
 Your ex may not be able to pay if he: